-We have hedged the commodity price risk associated with a portion of our expected natural gas, NGL and condensate equity volumes through 2018 by entering into financially settled derivative transactions.
+We have hedged the commodity price risk associated with a portion of our expected natural gas, NGL and condensate equity volumes and future commodity purchases and sales through 2019 by entering into financially settled derivative transactions.
 These transactions include swaps, futures, and purchased puts (or floors) and calls (or caps) to hedge additional expected equity commodity volumes without creating volumetric risk.
 We may buy calls in connection with swap positions to create a price floor with upside.
-We intend to continue to manage our exposure to commodity prices in the future by entering into derivative transactions.
+We intend to continue managing our exposure to commodity prices in the future by entering into derivative transactions.
 We actively manage the Downstream Business product inventory and other working capital levels to reduce exposure to changing NGL prices.
 For additional information regarding our hedging activities, see "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk-Commodity Price Risk."
+Quantitative and Qualitative Disclosures About Market Risk- Commodity Price Risk."